-- In this exhibition of posters we see students taking a leadership role in to - 28 empathising with, offering support and advocating for, the world's most - JUNE vulnerable.
+In this exhibition of posters we see students taking a leadership role in empathising with, offering support and advocating for, the world's most

+JUNE vulnerable.
 ENDS For Country, for Nation

-- 19 This Australian War Memorial Touring exhibition brings to light the long-standing - JULY tradition of Aboriginal and Torres Strait Islander peoples in fighting for Country to reveal stories of service in the military and on the front lines of war. - ENDS Reality in flames: modern Australian art and the Second World
+This Australian War Memorial Touring exhibition brings to light the long-standing JULY tradition of Aboriginal and Torres Strait Islander peoples in fighting for Country to reveal stories of service in the military and on the front lines of war.

-19 War

-JULY Comprising over eighty artworks drawn from the Australian War Memorial's collection, Reality in flames features work by leading artists of the time including Joy Hester, Sidney Nolan and Albert Tucker.
+ENDS Reality in flames: modern Australian art and the Second World 19 War JULY Comprising over eighty artworks drawn from the Australian War Memorial's collection, Reality in flames features work by leading artists of the time including Joy Hester, Sidney Nolan and Albert Tucker.
 ENDS Unbound Collective: Sovereign Acts V: CALLING

-- 19 The Unbound Collective brings together four Adelaide-based First Nations - JULY women working across art, activism and academia.
+The Unbound Collective brings together four Adelaide-based First Nations by the reigning 2019 NAB AFL Women's Premiers, the Adelaide Crows.
+CLICK HERE TO ENTER

+JULY women working across art, activism and academia.

 WIN AN ADELAIDE CROWS WOMEN'S TEAM BUNDLE!

-Be part of history with this exclusive AFLW Crows prize including two tees and a signed Guernsey and Football by the reigning 2019 NAB AFL Women's Premiers, the Adelaide Crows.
+Be part of history with this exclusive AFLW Crows prize including two tees and a signed Guernsey and Football